Web Similarity in Sets of Search Terms using Database Queries: Theory

-It remains to formally prove that the NWD expresses in the similarity of the search terms in the set.
+{\em Similarity Explained} It remains to formally prove that the NWD expresses in the similarity of the search terms in the set.
 We define the notion of a distance on these sets using the web as side-information.
+For a set $X$ a distance (or diameter) of $X$ is denoted by $d(X)$.
 We consider only distances that are upper semicomputable, that is, the distance can be computably approximated from above (Appendix~\ref{sect.comp}).
 A priori we allow asymmetric distances, but we exclude degenerate distances such as $d(X)=1/2$ for all $X \in {\cal X}$ containing a fixed element $x$.
 That is, for every $d$ we want only finitely many sets $X \ni x$ such that $d(X) \leq d$.
 Exactly how fast we want the number of sets we admit to go to $\infty$ is not important; it is only a matter of scaling. \begin{definition} \rm A {\em web distance function} (quantifying the common properties or common features) $d: {\cal X} \rightarrow {\cal R}^+$ is {\em admissible} if $d(X)$ is (i) a nonnegative total real function and is 0 iff $X \in S$; (ii) it is upper semicomputable from the $e(x)$'s with $x \in X$ and $e(X)$; and (iii) it satisfies the density requirement: for every $x \in S$

 \end{definition} We give the gist of what we are about to prove.
 Let $X=\{x_1,x_2, \ldots, x_n\}$.
 A feature of a query is a property of the web event of that query.
 For example, the frequency in the web event of web pages containing an occurrence of the word ``red.''
 We can compute this frequency for each $e(x_i)$ ($1 \leq i \leq n$).
 The minimum of those frequencies is the maximum of the number of web pages containing the word ``red'' which surely is contained in each web event $e(x_1), \ldots , e(x_n)$.
 One can identify this maximum with the inverse of a distance in $X$.
 There are many such distances in $X$.
 The shorter a web distance is, the more dominant is the feature it represents.
 We show that the minimum admissible distance is $EG_{\max}(X)$.
 It is the least admissible web distance and represents the shortest of all admissible web distances in members of $X$.
 Hence the closer the numerator of $NWD(X)$ is to $EG_{\max}(X)$ the better it represents the dominant feature all members of $X$ have in common.